Access Control

 How do I enable the feature?

-To enable this feature, go to Settings > Tools > scroll down until you see the Pass section.
-Then, press Edit, and make sure the Access control checkbox is checked.
+To enable this feature, go to Settings > Tools and click on the Pass section.
+Then, press Edit, and toggle the button corresponding to Access control.
 Press End to save the changes.

 Access control in Settings